PhantomVRTranslate/PhantomVR/README.md

 **`VRSideNavBar` and `VRBottomNavBar`**
 - Default fixed properties: `padding`, `layoutOrigin`, `transform`, etc.
-- Props: {content}*
+- Props: {content} (see below)
 - **`VRNavItem`**
     - Houses `VRLabel` and `VRLink`.
 - **`VRNavLabel`**
-    - Simply takes in text.
+    - Takes in a label.
 - **`VRNavLink`**
     - Takes in a url/route.

-* Ideally, we would want them to declare a `VRSideNavBar` or `VRBottomNavBar` with the content they want displayed.
+\* Ideally, we would want them to declare a `VRSideNavBar` or `VRBottomNavBar` with the content they want displayed.
 This will be images, text, video previews, etc. They will be formatted into cards and formatted appropriately (through `flex` and setting `layoutOrigin` and `transform` properties, etc., as well as through sizes and behavior of containers).

 For example:
 ```javascript